TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

     AMD modules, both in backend and frontend context.

-JavaScript node-js style path resolutions are managed by `importmaps <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_, which allow web pages to control the behavior of JavaScript imports.
+JavaScript node-js style path resolutions are managed by `import maps <https://html.spec.whatwg.org/multipage/webappapis.html#import-maps>`_, which allow web pages to control the behavior of JavaScript imports.

-In November 2022 importmaps are supported natively by Google Chrome, a polyfill is available for Firefox and Safari and included by TYPO3 Core and applied whenever an importmap is emitted.
+In November 2022 import maps are supported natively by Google Chrome, a polyfill is available for Firefox and Safari and included by TYPO3 Core and applied whenever an import map is emitted.

-For security reasons, importmap configuration is only emitted when the modules are actually used, that means when a module has been added to the current page response via :php:`PageRenderer->loadJavaScriptModule()` or :php:`JavaScriptRenderer->addJavaScriptModuleInstruction()`.
+For security reasons, import map configuration is only emitted when the modules are actually used, that means when a module has been added to the current page response via :php:`PageRenderer->loadJavaScriptModule()` or :php:`JavaScriptRenderer->addJavaScriptModuleInstruction()`.